 - 1.15.2.
+After a player pays a cost, a checkpoint occurs.
+See section 10.3. - 1.15.3.
 Some cards have a printed play or install cost of X. The value of X is determined when the card is played or installed, after applying any modifiers which affect the play or install cost of that card. - a.
-If the play or install cost of a card with a play or install cost of X needs to be referenced at any other time, X is considered to be 0. - 1.15.3.
-There are six main types of costs: install costs (found mainly on hardware, programs, and resources, and incurred when installing ice), play costs (found on operations and events), rez costs (found on assets, upgrades, and ice), paid ability trigger costs, additional costs, and nested costs. - 1.15.4.
+If the play or install cost of a card with a play or install cost of X needs to be referenced at any other time, X is considered to be 0. - 1.15.4.
+There are six main types of costs: install costs (found mainly on hardware, programs, and resources, and incurred when installing ice), play costs (found on operations and events), rez costs (found on assets, upgrades, and ice), paid ability trigger costs, additional costs, and nested costs. - 1.15.5.
 The INSTALL COST of a card must be paid to install that card. - a.
 The install cost of a program, resource, or piece of hardware is listed on the card itself. - b.
 The install cost of a piece of ice is a number of credits equal to the number of pieces of ice already protecting the server that ice will be installed protecting. - c.
-There is no cost to install an asset, upgrade, or agenda. - 1.15.5.
+There is no cost to install an asset, upgrade, or agenda. - 1.15.6.
 The PLAY COST of an operation or event must be paid to play that card.
-It is listed on the card itself. - 1.15.6.
+It is listed on the card itself. - 1.15.7.
 The REZ COST of an asset, upgrade, or piece of ice must be paid in order to rez that card.
-It is listed on the card itself. - 1.15.7.
+It is listed on the card itself. - 1.15.8.
 The TRIGGER COST of each paid ability is the first part of that ability's text.
 It is followed by a colon (:) and then the ability's effect.
-See section 9.5 for more details on paid abilities. - 1.15.8.
+See section 9.5 for more details on paid abilities.

+- 1.15.9.
 An ADDITIONAL COST adds something to the regular cost of initiating a particular game effect.
 A player must pay all additional costs along with any regular costs in order to initiate an effect. - a.
 If a player would be forced to carry out a game effect, but doing so has an additional cost, that player may decline to pay the additional cost, even if they are able to pay it, thus preventing that effect from occurring.